linuxgurugamer/MissionPlanner/README.md

 									It includes sections for building the station, building the launch vehicle, launching and resupply

+	Land on the Mun					This checklist details everything needed to land on the Mun

+	Grand Tour						This checklist will help  you do a grand tour of the system

 Note:  The contents of the file ComboBox2.cs are a derivitive of the combobox from Mechjeb.
 		The license for this file is the GPLv3

+Note:  The Mechanical Jeb - Pod version 2.0 from MechJeb is ignored, as it's not used anymore

+Delta V & Planet Packs
+	The following planet packs are recognized and have delta V tables :

+		Stock
+		JNSQ
+		GPP

+		Promised Worlds is idential to Stock, so if Promised Worlds is detected, it will use Stock instead

+	Additional tables are welcome, can be made using the provided editor

+	The supplied DeltaV charts are using values from the available Delta-V graphs, showing the needed delta-V from Kerbal to all bodies.
+Bodies which are moons of other bodies (ie:  Bop is a moon of Jool) show the info starting from the point of being captured in the parent body's SOI

+	The editor has the ability to generate initial line entries for whatever planet-pack is loaded.
+	There are three options:
+		Homeworld to all	Generate initial lines for each body in the system, starting at the homeworld.
+They will be filled with default values of -1, just fill in the values that you ant
+		All to all			Generate initial lines going from each body to every other body All to Homeworld	Generate initial  lines for each body in the system going to the homeworld, starting at the body.

+		These options are additive, but will only add a line if the corresponding line isn't there